-- 7.8.3 The Director of Finance and Information supported by the vCISO will, on at least on an annual basis, ensure the following. - a) Response has effective policies and management arrangements covering all aspects of information security and technical information risk. - b) Response undertakes or commissions assessments and audits of its Information Security policies and arrangements. - c) Data Processing Impact Assessments are up to date and are in place where required e.g. implementation of new/novel IT in liaison with the DPO. - d) Take ownership of the security and technical risk assessment process for information risk. - e) Review and agree action in respect of identified security and technical information risks. - f) Ensure that the organisation's approach to security and technical information risk is effective in terms of resource, commitment, and execution and that this is communicated to all staff. - g) Provide a focal point for the resolution and/or discussion of security and technical information risk issues. - h) Report to the ARC on security and technical risk issues
+- b) makes the final decision in issues that arise regarding security and technical information risk. - c) receives and considers reports into security related data breaches and where appropriate ensures remedial action is undertaken. - 7.7.7 The ADPBS supported by the vCISO and BSM will, on at least on an annual basis, ensure the following. - Response has effective policies and management arrangements covering all aspects of information security and technical information risk. - b) Response undertakes or commissions assessments and audits of its Information Security policies and arrangements. - c) Data Processing Impact Assessments are up to date and are in place where required e.g. implementation of new/novel IT in liaison with the DPO. - d) Take ownership of the security and technical risk assessment process for information risk. - e) Review and agree action in respect of identified security and technical information risks. - f) Ensure that the organisation's approach to security and technical information risk is effective in terms of resource, commitment, and execution and that this is communicated to all staff. - g) Provide a focal point for the resolution and/or discussion of security and technical information risk issues. - h) Report to the ARC on security and technical risk issues

-7.9 Data Protection Officer (DPO)
+7.8 Data Protection Officer (DPO)

-- 7.9.1 The core activities of Response include the large-scale processing of special category data.
-Accordingly, a DPO has been appointed. - 7.9.2 The DPO will act as the "conscience" of the organisation regarding confidentiality and ensure that the organisation satisfies the highest practical standards for the handling of information, both within the organisation and data flows to other NHS and non-NHS organisations. - 7.9.3 The DPO will work closely with the ARC and vCISO to achieve this standard.
-If Response decides not to follow the advice given by the DPO, Response will document its reasons to demonstrate accountability. - 7.9.4 The DPO's tasks are, in addition to those mandated by GDPR. - a) Support the ARC to undertake its assurance tasks in relation to GDPR. - b) Offer organisational support and advice as required on matters of confidentiality and the safe use of information - c) To be the first organisation point of call where there is a data breach. - d) To establish learning where there is a data breach
+- 7.8.1 The core activities of Response include the large-scale processing of special category data.
+Accordingly, a DPO has been appointed. - 7.8.2 The DPO will act as the "conscience" of the organisation regarding confidentiality and ensure that the organisation satisfies the highest practical standards for the handling of information, both within the organisation and data flows to other NHS and non-NHS organisations. - 7.8.3 The DPO will work closely with the ARC and vCISO to achieve this standard.
+If Response decides not to follow the advice given by the DPO, Response will document its reasons to demonstrate accountability. - 7.8.4 The DPO's tasks are, in addition to those mandated by GDPR. - a) Support the ARC to undertake its assurance tasks in relation to GDPR. - b) Offer organisational support and advice as required on matters of confidentiality and the safe use of information

-- e) Assist with the development of up-to-date policies and procedures in relation to data protection and ensure all other policies are compliant as appropriate. - f) Link into the Information Commissioner's Office and stay abreast of current legislation advising the Director of CGC accordingly. - g) Ensure the RoPA is maintained and kept up-to-date with the legally required information - h) Ensure compliance with contractual obligations, including the NHS DSPT. - 7.9.5 The role of the DPO is currently assigned to the Director of CGC.
+- c) To be the first organisation point of call where there is a data breach. - d) To establish learning where there is a data breach - e) Assist with the development of up-to-date policies and procedures in relation to data protection and ensure all other policies are compliant as appropriate. - f) Link into the Information Commissioner's Office and stay abreast of current legislation advising the ADPBS - g) Ensure the RoPA is maintained and kept up-to-date with the legally required information - h) Ensure compliance with contractual obligations, including the NHS DSPT. - 7.8.5 The role of the DPO is currently assigned to the Business Support Manager.
 It may in future be assigned to another member of staff or contracted to another organisation (third party).

-7.10 Management (including Senior Management)
+7.9 Management (including Senior Management)

-7.10.1 All managers will;
+7.9.1 All managers will;